Iterable/iterable-swift-sdk/README.md

     - If you are currently using the `itbl://` URL scheme for custom actions, the SDK will still pass these actions to the custom action handler.
-    However, support for this URL scheme will eventually be removed (timeline TBD), so it is best to move templates to the `action://` URL scheme as it's possible to do so.
+    However, support for this URL scheme will eventually be removed (timeline TBD), so it is best to move to the `action://` URL scheme as it's possible to do so.

 - Consolidated deep link URL handling

-    - By default, the beta SDK handles deep links with the the URL delegate assigned to `IterableConfig`.
+    - By default, the SDK handles deep links with the the URL delegate assigned to `IterableConfig`.
 Follow the instructions in [Deep Linking](#deep-linking) to migrate any existing URL handling code to this new API.